 The campaign will focus on the following main issues:

 - Sexual and gender-based violence committed by state agents, particularly the police or military

 - Proliferation of small arms and their role in domestic violence

-South Africans can show their support by, amongst others, wearing a white ribbon to reflect their solidarity with the cause.
+South Africans can show their support by, amongst other things, participating in campaign events, and/or wearing a white ribbon to reflect their solidarity with the cause.